knulli-cfw/knulli.org/docs/systems/pico-8.md

 ```
 - upload the `es_systems_pico8.cfg` you created to `/userdata/system/configs/emulationstation/`
 - restart EmulationStation
-- open the Pico-8 gamelist, press ++"SELECT"++, open `ADVANCED SYSTEM OPTIONS → EMULATOR` and then select `LEXALOFFLE: PICO8 OFFICIAL` as your Emulator
+- to make the original Pico-8 your new default Pico-8 engine, open the Pico-8 gamelist, press ++"SELECT"++, open `ADVANCED SYSTEM OPTIONS → EMULATOR` and then select `LEXALOFFLE: PICO8 OFFICIAL` as your Emulator

 #### Playing a game